Homily (Reflection) for the Memorial of Saint Martin of Tours, B., (11th November, 2019) on the Gospel and the Memorial

 It is very important to mark the strong words Jesus used in this warning.
 Death will not even be enough punishment.
 Such persons are not worthy of having their tombs marked, hence, a millstone around the neck.
 These words of Jesus can be likened to the words He used about His would be betrayer, cf. Matt 26:24; Mk 14:21.

 Stumbling/scandal can come through one’s actions, words, and inactions.
 Sometimes one is entangled in this mess just to achieve one ulterior motive or the other.
 One must do, say, and avoid what he/she ought to.
-All must be very careful to avoid whatever is wrong because what one considers light may not be so for the other person.
-We ought to follow the example of Saint Josephat who stood firm to the point of dying in the hands of his enemies for the faith.
+All must be very careful to avoid whatever is wrong because what one considers light may not be so for the other person, cf. 1Cor 8: 4-13.
+Saint Martin of Tours we celebrate today brought people to Christ instead of scandalising them.

 Thought for today: Neither stumble nor make anyone stumble.